Must-know Malaysia Leave Types and Overtime Pay Rates

 Reading Time: 11 minutes

-Editor’s note: ‘Must-know Malaysia Leave Types and Overtime Pay Rates’ is an article written by Nan An and further updated by Hern Yee from Talenox.
+Editor’s note: ‘Must-know Malaysia Leave Types and Overtime Pay Rates’ is an article written by Nan An in May 2022 and further revised by Jesslyn Phoon in Aug 2023.

-Some examples of leave entitlements include holiday leave, annual leave, sick leave, maternity leave, and public holidays such as Deepavali.
-We will also talk about the various overtime entitlements for employees covered under the Employment Act.
+To summarise, we’ll be exploring some classic examples of Malaysia leave types, such as holiday leave, annual leave, sick leave, maternity leave.
+We also take into account public holidays such as Deepavali.
+Lastly, we will describe in detail the various overtime entitlements for employees covered under the Employment Act.

-Before we dive right into the different Malaysia leave types and overtime pay rates in the statute, here some technical terms to take note of.
+Before we dive right into the different Malaysia leave types and overtime pay rates, here some technical terms to take note of.

 General terms to note